22009026/copy-file/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:

-Step 1: Import pandas as pd.
+Step 1: Open the first txt file and read it

-Step 2: Read the CSV file using read_csv method.
+Step 2: After that open the second file and append the first one to it

-Step 3: Use head and tail method to get the required contents from the file.
+Step 3: Start the for loop

-Step 4: Use len() method to get the number of rows and columns
+Step 4: Then write the lines from the first one to the second file using the write function

 Step 5: Print the output